openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_problem.rst

 Randomization
 ===============

+For numerical input problems that include a Python script to generate random numbers, this setting specifies how frequently the values in the problem
-This setting specifies whether certain values in your problem change each time a different learner accesses the problem, or each time a single learner tries to answer the problem.
-For example, the highlighted values in the problem below change each time a learner submits an answer to the problem.
+change: each time a different learner accesses the problem, each time a single learner tries to answer the problem, both, or never.

+.. note:: For problems that are not set up to include random number generation, this setting should be "Never".

+For example, in this problem, the highlighted values change each time a learner submits an answer to the problem.

 .. image:: ../../../shared/building_and_running_chapters/Images/Rerandomize.png
- :alt: An image of the same problem shown twice, with color highlighting on values that can change.
+ :alt: An image of the same problem shown twice, with color highlighting on values that change.
  :width: 800

-If you want to change, or "randomize," specific values in your problem, you have to complete both of the following steps.
+If you want to randomize numeric values in a problem, you complete both of these steps.

-* Make sure that your problem contains a Python script that randomizes the values that you want.
+* Make sure that you edit your problem to include a Python script that randomly generates numbers.
+For more information, see :ref:`Use Randomization in a Numerical Input Problem`.

-* Enable randomization in the problem component.
+* Select an option other than Never for the **Randomization** setting.

-.. note:: Specifying the **Randomization** setting is different from *problem randomization*.
-The **Randomization** setting randomizes variables within a single problem.
+.. note:: The **Randomization** setting serves a different purpose from "problem randomization".
+The **Randomization** setting affects how numeric values are randomized within a single problem.
 Problem randomization offers different problems or problem versions to different learners.
 For more information, see :ref:`Problem Randomization`.

-To enable randomization, select an option for the **Randomization** setting.
-This setting has the following options.
+The **Randomization** setting has the following options.

 .. list-table::
    :widths: 15 70
+   :header-rows: 1

+   * - Option
+     - Description
    * - **Always**
      - Learners see a different version of the problem each time they select Check.